qLSLab/ExTaxsI/README.md

 Now that you are inside the ExTaxsI-folder, if you are a conda user (best option), run the following command:
 * conda create --name myExTaxsIenv --file requirements.txt --channel default --channel etetoolkit --channel plotly

-Otherwise (not recommended), run the following command:
+Otherwise (less recommended), run the following command:
 * pip3 install -r pip_requirements.txt

-and plotly-orca can be installed using the following instructions: https://github.com/plotly/orca
+It is also required to install plotly-orca using the following instructions: https://github.com/plotly/orca

 **3- CUSTOMIZE YOUR SETTINGS:**